olmallet81/XTBZorroPlugin/README.md

 # XTBZorroPlugin

 ## Introduction
-XTB is a low-cost broker offering a wide range of tradables instruments.
+XTB is a low-commission broker offering a wide range of tradables instruments.
 For opening a demo account go to: https://www.xtb.com/en/demo-account.

 XTB offers free access to their API.
 The connection is made through TCP sockets.
 Link to API their documentation: http://developers.xstore.pro/documentation/#introduction.

 This plugin allows to connect to their API from Zorro.
 It was written in Win32 C++ under Visual Studio 2017.